kitswas/VirtualGamePad/README.md

 ![VirtualGamePad Dark](assets/VGP_night.svg)

-VirtualGamePad Server running on Windows 11:
+VirtualGamePad Server running on a PC:

 ![VirtualGamePad Server](assets/VGP_Server.png)

 ## Installation

-To use VirtualGamePad, you need to install the Android app (client) on your phone and the Windows app (server) on your PC.
+To use VirtualGamePad, you need to install the Android app (client) on your phone and the PC app (server) on your PC.

 To be notified of new updates, you can star ⭐ or watch 👁️ the source repositories on GitHub.